 Skip Navigation

-Honors Course Offerings Spring 2026
+Honors Course Offerings Fall 2026

 Achieve your potential with Motlow’s Honors Program!
 Our honors courses offer engaging topics, smaller class sizes, and opportunities to explore your passions in depth.
 Check out the full list of Honors Course Offerings below and find the perfect class to challenge and inspire you this semester!
 Learn more about Honors eligibility and benefits.